-Excess input VAT shows up as a credit balance on the quarterly statements, automatically sent by the Tax Department to the taxable person.
+Excess input VAT shows up as a credit balance on the Tax Portal account of the taxable person, which is accessed with the same security credentials as TaxisNet.
 In order to obtain a refund, the taxable person must submit a refund request for each quarter separately, using Form VAT 4B.
 A taxable person has a 6-year period from the end of the VAT quarter in which excess input VAT arose, to effect a request for a refund.
 The form is submitted electronically via Taxisnet and is activated following submission of a VAT return showing a refundable balance.